Sarah Huckabee Sanders: Early life and education

-Career

 Early political career

-Sanders was involved in her father's first campaign for the United States Senate in 1992.
+Before entering politics as a candidate, Sanders served as a political consultant and a campaign insider.
+She was involved in her father's first campaign for the United States Senate in 1992.
 Describing the unsuccessful bid in an interview for The Hill, she said: "He didn't really have much of a staff, so our family has been very engaged and very supportive of my dad.
 I was stuffing envelopes, I was knocking on doors, I was putting up yard signs."
 Her father said of her childhood, "I always say that when most kids are seven or eight years old out jumping rope, she was sitting at the kitchen table listening to political commentators analyze poll results."
 Huckabee said that he and his wife spoiled Sarah at times.
 He called her "doggone tough" and "fearless" due to having grown up with two brothers.
 Sanders was a field coordinator for her father's 2002 reelection campaign for governor of Arkansas.
 She was a regional liaison for congressional affairs at the U.S. Department of Education under President George W. Bush, and worked as a field coordinator for Bush's reelection campaign in Ohio in 2004.

-Sanders is a founding partner of Second Street Strategies in Little Rock, a general consulting services provider for Republican campaigns.
+Sanders was a founding partner of Second Street Strategies in Little Rock, a general consulting services provider for Republican campaigns.
 She worked on national political campaigns and campaigns for federal office in Arkansas.
 Sanders was also vice president of Tsamoutales Strategies.
 She was national political director for her father's 2008 presidential campaign.
+After her father's 2008 campaign, she worked as executive director of Huck PAC, a political action committee.
 She was also a senior adviser to Tim Pawlenty in his 2012 presidential run.
 Sanders was involved in the campaigns of both U.S. senators from Arkansas, managing John Boozman's 2010 campaign and serving as a senior adviser to Tom Cotton's 2014 campaign.

-After her father's 2008 campaign, she worked as executive director of Huck PAC, a political action committee.
-Sanders was also the national campaign manager for the ONE Campaign, a global nonprofit founded by Bono aimed at ending global poverty and preventable diseases.
-In 2016, after managing her father's presidential campaign, she signed on as a senior adviser for Donald Trump's 2016 presidential campaign and ran its communications for coalitions.
+In 2010, Sanders was named one of Time magazine's "40 under 40" in politics.
+She served for a period as the national campaign manager for the ONE Campaign, a global nonprofit founded by Irish musician Bono aimed at ending global poverty and preventable diseases.
+In 2016, after managing her father's presidential campaign, Sanders signed on as a senior adviser for Donald Trump's 2016 presidential campaign and ran its communications for coalitions.